Iceland 2021 Page 9

 Once again I’m the only diner in the restaurant.
 The tourist season ends really abruptly here…

-Soda, Sweaters, and the Sea
+Soda, Sweaters, And Sea

 Sparkling water.